 - Palacio Real — Although the king and queen no longer live here, it continues to be their “official residence”.
 Home to the Kings of Spain from Charles III to Alfonso XIII, this palace will take you through a journey of rich history in Spain!

 This is the best I can do with my short stay in Madrid, and it’s a great place to start.
-I know that the city has SO MUCH MORE to offer, so if you have any additional recommendations please leave them in the comments below for others!
+I know that the city has SO MUCH MORE to offer, so if you have any additional recommendations please leave them in the comments below for others to add to this Madrid Travel Guide!
 GRACIAS!